-"There will be little or no downtime (for Cazeneuve)," said Christian Eckert, lead lawmaker on the budget.
+"There will be little or no downtime (for Cazeneuve)," Christian Eckert, lead lawmaker on the budget.

 TOUGH ACT TO FOLLOW

-Analysts said Cahuzac, known for resisting his colleagues' spending demands, might be missed when it comes to implementing unpopular cuts, but they did not expect the 2-trillion-euro economy - No. 2 in the euro zone - to change its fiscal policy.
+Analysts said Cahuzac, known for resisting his colleagues spending demands, might be missed when it comes to implementing unpopular cuts, but they did not expect the 2-trillion euro economy - the euro zone's second biggest - to change its fiscal policy.

 "There are strong enough commitments by the president, the prime minister and (Finance minister Pierre) Moscovici," said Gilles Moec, European economist at Deutsche Bank.